aggress/mesosphere-dcos-demo-application/README.md

 ## Architecture ##

 Please note the apps are baked into Docker images hosted off my personal Docker hub account, Dockerfiles are included if you wish to rebuild and host on your own Docker registry.

+View this as a 2 layer application, with a front end (FE) website that calls on a back end (BE) API layer.

 **BE**
 * 2 instances of the the BE container deployed on unique private agents.